Introduction to Impex

 The System Information Page

 The information page has four sections.
-The “STATION” section contains information about the version of the IMPEX software, the local station’s identification and its hostname.
+The “STATION” section contains information about the version of the Impex software, the local station’s identification and its hostname.
 It also contains the last time AV and OS updates were fetched.

 The “CONFIGURATION” and “ANTIVIRUS ENGINES” sections show settings set in the Impex Control Center for this station.
 These settings can only be changed on the server side.

-The “NETWORK STATUS” section shows the network address configuration and which IMPEX Control Center the station is connected to.
+The “NETWORK STATUS” section shows the network address configuration and which Impex Control Center the station is connected to.

 This page is primarily meant for the technical staff on site but might be useful for others as well.